Bayesian Analysis of Sigmoidal Gaussian Cox Processes via Data Augmentation: Conceptual Mistake in

 \section{Conceptual Mistake in \citet[Section 7.1]{rao2017bayesian}}

-The thinning algorithm proposed by \citet[Section 7.1]{rao2017bayesian} (see Section \ref{SGCP} in the main text) does not simulate from the distribution (described in \eqref{condDens}) of thinned locations $\tilde X_0$ conditional on observed points $\tilde X_1$.
+The thinning algorithm proposed by \citet[Section 7.1]{rao2017bayesian} (see Section \ref{retSamp}) does not simulate from the distribution (described by \eqref{condDens}) of thinned locations $\tilde X_0$ conditional on observed points $\tilde X_1$.
 To see this, we consider the simplest counterexample.

-Consider the absurd but nevertheless valid situation where the observed point process is empty, i.e. $\tilde X_1 = \emptyset$.
-Under these circumstances, there are no observed GP values to condition on in step (b) and therefore the marks are distributed in accordance with the random field $g \sim \GP(0,C(\cdot,\cdot))$.
-Because of symmetry, we could replace $1-\expit(g(x)) = \expit(-g(x))$ by $\expit(g(x))$ in step (c).
-Effectively, this is equivalent to Algorithm \ref{SGCPalgo}; according to the procedure in \citet{rao2017bayesian}, the distribution of $\tilde X_0| \tilde X_1 = \emptyset$ is the same as the marginal implied by the SGCP for the observed point process.
+Consider the absurd but nonetheless valid situation where the observed point process is empty, i.e. $\tilde X_1 = \emptyset$.
+Under these circumstances, there are no observed GP values to condition upon in step 2 and therefore the marks are distributed in accordance with the random field $g \sim \GP(0,C(\cdot,\cdot))$.
+In that case, the conditional distribution of $\tilde X_0|\tilde X_1 = \emptyset$ would be the same as the marginal of $\tilde X_0$.
+We could ask: what is the probability of observing $\tilde X_0=\emptyset$ given that $\tilde X_1=\emptyset$?
+If the procedure outlined in \citet{rao2017bayesian} is valid, it would mean that